 What’s special with the book “India and the World”?

 The book can be considered as a complete package for International Relations (IR) and has all the depth in it to make it a standard textbook on IR.
-The below are the major areas or questions discussed in this book:
+Below are the major areas of questions discussed in this book:

 - India’s relations with different countries and regions.

 - Whether it’s hard-power or the soft power or the soul power that serves national interests best?

 - Whether the days of quiet diplomacy are numbered?